Why use person-centred language when talking about dementia?

 The non-preferred terms are not specific, suggesting that the behaviour is a result of a problem with the person.
 They do not support a person-centred response.

-Talking about the person living with dementia
+Person-centred language for talking about the person living with dementia

 - Person with dementia.